jmalbornoz/ClusteringAlgorithms/README.md

 # ClusteringAlgorithms
-An exploration of some clustering techniques
+An exploration of several clustering techniques and their pros and cons